SpeculativeScience/SpeculativeScience.github.io/en/pages/quality.md

 In the alteration of something into an-other, it attempts to beyond itself and unite with itself - put another way, it aims for Infinity.
 However, this so-called “Infinite” is just an endless repetition of finite beings entering in and out of existence.
 Worse, this very alternation between finite beings is without end is itself finite.

 The True Infinite recollects and encompasses the something-others.
-It is negates this spurious process of negation because there is nothing other to it - it is Being-for-Itself.
+It negates this spurious process of negation because there is nothing other to it - it is Being-for-Itself.

 ## Being-for-Itself